A topic from the subject of Contributions of Famous Chemists in Chemistry.

 Procedure:

-1. Measure 10 mL of sodium thiosulfate solution and add it to a test tube.
+1. Measure 10 mL of sodium thiosulfate solution using a burette or graduated cylinder and add it to a clean test tube.

-2. Add 10 mL of hydrochloric acid solution to the test tube.
+2. Measure 10 mL of hydrochloric acid solution using a burette or graduated cylinder and add it to the test tube containing the sodium thiosulfate.

-3. Add 1 mL of potassium iodide solution to the test tube.
+3. Measure 1 mL of potassium iodide solution using a burette or graduated cylinder and add it to the test tube.
+Start the stopwatch immediately.

-5. Observe the time it takes for the solution to turn from colorless to yellow.
+4. Observe the solution carefully.
+Record the time it takes for the solution to turn from colorless to a cloudy/yellowish appearance (due to the formation of sulfur).

-• Start the stopwatch as soon as the potassium iodide solution is added.
+• Start the stopwatch precisely as the last solution is added.

 Significance: